-If you’re looking for a campus sexual assault lawyer, you want someone who has expertise with the Title IX movement and gender violence training, but who also cares for the emotional side of these issues like nobody else.
-Cari Simon, Laura Dunn, Monica Beck, and Lisa Cloutier, with The Fierberg National Law Group, are some of the best campus sexual assault lawyers in the nation because they have the expertise and are deeply dedicated to helping get the lives of sexual assault victims back together.
+If you’re looking for a campus sexual assault or Title IX lawyer, you want someone who has expertise with the Title IX movement and gender violence training.
+Attorneys Cari Simon, Monica Beck, Lisa Cloutier, and Carly Mee with The Fierberg National Law Group, are some of the best campus sexual assault and Title IXattorneys in the nation because they have the expertise and are deeply dedicated to helping get the lives of sexual assault victims back together.

 If you need a campus sexual assault lawyer, you’re the victim.
 Unfortunately, when the offender is someone whose reputation and credibility may risk their future employment and financial position, we sometimes must deal with accusations of defamation as a misguided attempt to save face.
 Our team of campus sexual assault lawyers is also experienced with defending survivors of sexual violence from lawsuits brought against them by perpetrators.
 No matter what side of a civil or criminal case you’re on, we’re with you and for you, because no victim of sexual assault should be made to feel at fault.

 How does gender violence training expertise make a better sexual assault lawyer?

 Gender-based violence is an umbrella term for any harmful act that is perpetrated against a person’s will, and that is based on socially ascribed (gender) differences between males and females.
 A solid understanding and respect of things like – the survivor’s mental and emotional needs, the consequences gender-based violence has on the victim and victim’s relationships, the role that an individual’s beliefs have on one’s ability to communicate and articulate the full extent of victimization – all have a direct correlation to the effectiveness of a campus sexual assault lawyer.